Dealing with changing relationships

 It can be difficult for carers to maintain relationships with friends and family, particularly if you've become a carer suddenly.

 Caring responsibilities may mean you have to repeatedly turn down invitations or cancel plans at the last minute.
-Friends who haven't got experience of caring will find it difficult to understand and may gradually stop inviting you places.
+Friends who haven't got experience of caring might find it difficult to understand and may gradually stop inviting you places.

 They may also feel awkward about visiting you at home for fear of getting in the way or feeling uncomfortable around the person you care for.
 A lot of the time friends and family just don't know what to do.